ajuxtapose22/CardCraft/README.md

-# About CardCraft Builder
+# About CardCraft

-Welcome to **CardCraft Builder**! 🎉
+Welcome to **CardCraft**! 🎉

-CardCraft Builder is an innovative flashcard application designed to help you create, customize, and manage your own flashcards effortlessly.
+CardCraft is an innovative flashcard application designed to help you create, customize, and manage your own flashcards effortlessly.
 Whether you're a student, educator, or lifelong learner, our app is here to make learning engaging and fun!

 ## Features